HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### How can I reuse parts of the DCP?

 One of our goals is to make the HCA data coordination platform code open and reusable to the community.
 For now, contact us at data-help@humancellatlas.org with questions about reusing our code.
-Stay tuned for more information about reusing code in the *Develop* section of the *Data Portal*.
+Stay tuned for more information about reusing code in the *Learn* section of the *Data Portal*.